jmblankman/Relational-Database-Sheet-Metal-Shop/README.md

 ## Relational Database: Sheet Metal Shop

-This repo includes files related to a graduate project wherein my team created a mockup relational database for my dad's sheet metal shop.
+This repo includes files related to a graduate school project wherein I created a mockup relational database for my dad's sheet metal shop.

 The following files are included:
 - .sql file including the original SQL code